hashicorp/terraform-provider-aws/website/docs/r/wafv2_rule_group.html.markdown

 * `fallback_behavior` - (Required) - The match status to assign to the web request if the request doesn't have a valid IP address in the specified position.
 Valid values include: `MATCH` or `NO_MATCH`.
 * `header_name` - (Required) - The name of the HTTP header to use for the IP address.
 * `position` - (Required) - The position in the header to search for the IP address.
 Valid values include: `FIRST`, `LAST`, or `ANY`.
 If `ANY` is specified and the header contains more than 10 IP addresses, AWS WAFv2 inspects the last 10.

+### Body

+Inspect the request body, which immediately follows the request headers.

+The `body` block supports the following arguments:

+* `oversize_handling` - (Required) Oversize handling tells AWS WAF what to do with a web request when the request component that the rule inspects is over the limits.
+Valid values include the following: `CONTINUE`, `MATCH`, `NO_MATCH`.
+See the AWS [documentation](https://docs.aws.amazon.com/waf/latest/developerguide/waf-rule-statement-oversize-handling.html) for more information.

 ### Single Header